shinesolutions/aem-aws-stack-builder/docs/stacks-structure.md

 ### Prerequisites and main stacks

 Each AEM architecture has a prerequisites stack and a main stack.
 The prerequisites stacks contain AWS resources that are slow(er) to provision.
 The main stacks contain AWS resources that are fast(er) to provision.
+This allows the flexibility for the user to keep the prerequisites stacks and only terminate/stop the main stacks in order to save cost but still be able to start the AEM environment in a timely manner.

 The associations between these stacks depend on the AEM architecture:

 * AEM Consolidated architecture allows one prerequisite stack to be associated to one or more main stacks
 * AEM Full-Set architecture requires one prerequisites stack to be associated to one main stack